JabRef/blog.jabref.org/_posts/2024-12-23-JabRef6-0-alpha.md

 This is an alpha release, there are still a few issues regarding the new search.
 However, we are still looking for your feedback to make sure the 6.0 stable will be a great release!.

-As always, we recommend making a backup of your bib files before trying out the new version.
+As always, but this time especially, we recommend making a backup of your bib files before trying out the new version.

 ## Release Highlights